 Also, Taxman doesn't interview you.
-So you have to go to the post office and pick up the T1 General guide and forms (you'll need the envelope), and flip through them during the commercials.
+So you have to go online and download CRA's forms to see CRA's full description of rules.
+You can also call 1-855-330-3305 and ask the automated system to send you the paper T1 General guide and forms (you'll need the envelope).
+[In future years CRA will automatically mail you the forms as soon as they can get them out the door.]
 With Taxman you're working with the same CRA forms as described in the guides — except, instead of being lifeless pieces of paper, you get them fully electrified.
 If you didn't have to do the math, could you fill in a paper return?

 I designed Taxman to check for all the mistakes I'm likely to make, and to save me from actually having to do any work.
 She tends to fill in things by default and assumes that I will know when we're dealing with some weird exception to the rule.
 If you know what you're doing, there's no faster, easier, more fuel-efficient way to do a tax return.
 If you need help, I can offer you a plan of attack, but with Taxman — You da man!
 The forms are CRA approved, fill them in any way you want and mail them off — let some poor soul in the bowels of the CRA check things over for you.
 Do you think you can do it?